Within Close Range: Anita

 Almost cartoonish.

-Watching her move I felt ever defeated,
+Watching her move I feel ever defeated,

 disjointed,